Guidelines for Authors

 Download Author Guidelines: RUS, ENG

-Manuscripts should be submitted only in a file format WinWord.doc.
-At second step, the manuscript will be checked to suitability with the rules for authors of the journal “Nature Conservation Research".
-After this it will be sent to at least two appropriate reviewers.
-In a case of positive conclusion of reviewers, manuscript will be sent to the corresponding author with comments of the reviewer and editorial board for further revision.
-Then, author should present the corrected version of the manuscript and answers to the comments of reviewers within one month.
+In case of positive decision, the manuscript will be sent to at least two appropriate reviewers.
+Recommendations of the reviewers and the manuscript will be sent to the corresponding author with comments of the reviewer and editorial board for further revision.
+Then, the corresponding author should present the corrected version of the manuscript and answers to the comments of reviewers within one month.
 If there is a delay with sending the corrected manuscript more than one month, the re-submission of the manuscript will be considered as a new submission.

-Manuscript will be accepted for publication only after receiving the positive recommendations of all invited reviewers and agreeing the Editorial Board with their opinions.
+Manuscript will be accepted for publication only after receiving the positive recommendations of all invited reviewers and agreeing the Editorial Board with their suggestions.
 This reply must include final version of manuscript and a file with answers to the comments of reviewers.
 The article will be published after creation of PDF-proof and its approving by authors.
 After this step, any claims for formatting and content of the article will not be considered.
 Editorial Board will not liable for factual, spelling and stylistic errors in papers after acceptance of reply from author.

+Manuscripts should be submitted only in a file format WinWord.doc.
 Manuscript must be compiled in the following order: manuscript title, full names of author(s), affiliation (the highest level, i.e. for example, name of an University, but not a faculty, branch, laboratory, etc.) with the country, summary, key words, main text including all figures and tables (if any) embedded in the appropriate places, acknowledgements (if any), references.

 Language